Hiking in Vail With a Guide

 As I stared up at the mountains, I knew that I wanted to get up there for some hiking in Vail!
 After all, I’m much more of a hiker than I am a shopper.

-Even though hiking is a relatively safe activity during the pandemic, there are still some precautions worth taking – and one of those is to find a place where there are few people.
-In order to do that I hired Will from Paragon Guides to help us find the real hidden hiking gems in Vail.
+I’m not a big fan of crowds – and I certainly don’t want too many people on a hiking trail, so I was on the hunt to find a Vail hiking trail where there were few people.
+In order to do that, I hired Will from Paragon Guides to help us find the real hidden hiking gems in Vail.

 Research Guided Options for Hiking in Vail

-For me travel is about connecting with your surroundings and the locals; it’s much harder to get that connection when traveling during COVID.
+For me travel is about connecting with your surroundings and the locals; it’s much harder to get that connection when traveling during COVID-19.
 But it doesn’t mean that it’s impossible!

 Little Uneva Peak Hike in Vail

-We veered off the main trail onto a smaller trail and from that point on, we never saw another person for the next 2 hours as we hiked an alternative route to Little Uneva Peak.
+We veered off the main trail onto a smaller trail, and from that point on, we never saw another person for the next 2 hours as we hiked an alternative route to Little Uneva Peak.
 Will pointed out the surrounding ranges, you could see 3 of them from our viewpoint on the trail; Gore, Sawatch, and Mosquito.
-It’s my goal to try to learn more about the various Colorado ranges and when you are up at 10,000 ft on the Uneva Peak trail you can get a good feel for them.
+I’m trying to learn more about the various Colorado ranges, and when you are up at 10,000 ft on the Uneva Peak trail, you can get a good feel for them.
 In addition, I learned that I70 did a weird loop north around some of the mountains that I never really realized!
 You could see for miles and miles!

 Plan your weekend in Colorado Springs: where to eat, stay, and adventure